Last updated on May 3, 2026

 ■ Sow the Seeds in the Soil

 Always plant the seeds about 1/2 inch deep in loose, well-draining soil for proper growth.
+Keep spacing even so each seed gets enough room to develop.

 ■ Provide Warmth and Indirect Light